 The Saudi Foreign Ministry denounced the Security Council's inability to resolve the Syrian civil war and Israeli-Palestinian conflict, and to convene a conference on creating a Mideast zone free of weapons of mass destruction.
-Saudi Arabia was also piqued about the warming U.S.-Iran relationship, seeing Tehran as its main rival in the region.

 Asked whether Jordan agreed that the Security Council was dysfunctional, Judeh said "Saudi Arabia declined to take the seat for its sovereign reasons."